Brand Style Guide Table of Contents

 Example 2: A corporation needs marketing

-Goals will be set and payments will be made but unfortunately, the execution will either not be what they expected, or it will confuse their audience when implemented.
-The wrong tone could be chosen for a sensitive topic, or the wrong actors could be hired for a commercial costing the company time and money.
+Goals will be set, and payments will be made, but unfortunately, the execution will either not be what they expected or will confuse their audience when implemented.
+The wrong tone could be chosen for a sensitive topic, or the wrong actors could be hired for a commercial, costing the company time and money.

 Likely consequences of not having a brand style guide:

-1. Slow creative output from marketing team resulting in inconsistent posting schedules or activity.
+1. Slow creative output from the marketing team results in inconsistent posting schedules or activity.

 2. Unqualified leads